-Any prohibited items (listed in section 3.3) found in pupils' possession will be confiscated.
-These items will not be returned to pupils.
+Any prohibited items (listed in section 3.3) found in students' possession will be confiscated.
+These items will not be returned to students.

 We will also confiscate any item which is harmful or detrimental to school discipline.
-These items will be returned to pupils after discussion with senior leaders and parents, if appropriate.
+These items will be returned to students after discussion with senior leaders and parents, if appropriate.

-Searching and screening pupils is conducted in line with DfE's latest guidance on searching, screening and confiscation.
+Searching and screening students is conducted in line with DfE's latest guidance on searching, screening and confiscation.